 - Pain management: This allows the patient to enjoy his or her last months with reduced pain and discomfort.

 - Medical care: To give family caregivers time away from caregiving, respite care is often provided as a part of hospice.
-A nurse of other medical provider can provide care for a specific amount of time, giving family members a chance to rest.
+A nurse or other medical providers can provide care for a specific amount of time, giving family members a chance to rest.

 - Bereavement support: After the passing of an individual in hospice care, the hospice team may provide bereavement support.
 This may be done through a clergyman, spiritual adviser, or other individual or support group.